 Location: The Darkheart, c.
 3350AD.

-Future History: The Sons of Earth were still active at the time of the Empire (The Wheel in Space).
+Future History: The Sons of Earth were still active at the time of the Empire (The Power of Kroll).
 Following the death of the Empress (So Vile a Sin), most of Centcomp's data structures collapsed, resulting in fragmentary records from the end of the Empire.
 An Imperial Navy expeditionary force under control of the Special Services Directorate (see The Sorcerer's Apprentice) was sent to the Darkheart in a Dauntless-class Imperial destroyer around the turn of the thirty-first century and still occupies one of the orbiting planets, having established a military dictatorship based on the (essentially bureaucratic) old Empire.
 They established a local Adjudication Lodge (see Original Sin).
 Viscount was the title given to a planetary or colonial governor by the Empire.
 Dauntless-class destroyers have not been constructed for four hundred years.
 Other Imperial ships include the city-sized Victory-class destroyers.
 The Imperial forces have access to logs from the Britannicus Ice Base, showing the Second Doctor, Jamie, and Victoria (The Ice Warriors).